 - After logging in go to this link https://console.developers.google.com/project and click on the blue CREATE PROJECT button as depicted in the photo below.
 Wait a moment as google prepares your project.

 - Fill in whatever Project Name you want.

-- Then, in the top left corner, click GoogleAPIs link three line hamburger, click the API “APIs & Services” tab and then click the link option called “YouTube Data API.”
+- Then, in the top left corner, click GoogleAPIs link three line hamburger, click the API “APIs & Services” tab and then click “Library”.
+Next, click the link option called “YouTube Data API.”
 It’s under YouTube API’s.
-You can see it highlighted in the photo below, bottom right.
+You can see it highlighted in the photo below, bottom left.